-their ruin.
-25Yet through Esther's intervention, the king ordered in writing that the wicked plan against the Jews should instead be turned against Haman, whom he ordered to be hanged as well as his sons.
-26These days, therefore, have been called Purim after the word pur.
-Because of this written order and of what they had seen and experienced, 27 the Jews took upon themselves, their descendants and all who would join them, to celebrate these two days every year without fail, in the manner prescribed and at the time appointed.
-28 Commemorated and celebrated thus, in every family, province and city, through all generations, these days of Purim were never to fall into disuse among the Jews nor into oblivion among their descendants.
+Solidarity and justice only counted inside the group, like everywhere in the world: regarding therefore, have been called Purim after the word pur.
+Because of this written order and of what they had seen and experienced, the Jews took upon themselves, their descendants and all who would join them, to celebrate these two days every year without fail, in the manner prescribed and at the time appointed.
+Commemorated and celebrated thus, in every family, province and city, through all generations, these days of Purim were never to fall into disuse among the Jews nor into oblivion among their descendants.

-29 Queen Esther, daughter of Abihail, along with the Jew Mordecai, wrote with full authority to confirm this second letter concerning Purim.
-30 Letters were sent to all the Jews in the one hundred twenty-seven provinces of Ahasuerus' kingdom, in words conveying goodwill and assurance, 31 enjoining them to observe these days of Purim at the designated time, as Mordecai the Jew and Queen Esther had decreed and just as the Jews had prescribed for themselves and their descendants, with respect to their duty of fasting and lamentation.
-32 Esther's decree fixed these practices of Purim, and it was recorded in the book.
+Queen Esther, daughter of Abihail, along with the Jew Mordecai, wrote with full authority to confirm this second letter concerning Purim.
+Letters were sent to all the Jews in the one hundred twenty-seven provinces of Ahasuerus' kingdom, in words conveying goodwill and assurance, enjoining them to observe these days of Purim at the designated time, as Mordecai the Jew and queen Esther had decreed and just as the Jews had prescribed for themselves and their descendants, with respect to their duty of fasting and lamentation.
+Esther's decree fixed these practices of Purim, and it was recorded in the book.

-1King Ahasuerus levied tribute throughout the empire including the distant islands.
+10 1King Ahasuerus levied tribute throughout the empire including the distant islands.
 2All his acts of power and valor, together with a full account of the greatness of Mordecai who was raised by the king to high honor, are recorded in the chronicles of the kings of Media and Persia.
-3 The Jew Mordecai was second in rank to King Ahasuerus; he was great among the Jews and esteemed by many of his brothers as the harbinger of peace and welfare for all his people.
+3The Jew Mordecai was second in rank to king Ahasuerus; he was great among the Jews and esteemed by many of his brothers as the harbinger of peace and welfare for all his people.

-4And Mordecai said, "This is God's work.
-5I remember the dream I had about this, nothing of which has failed to be fulfilled - 6 the little spring that became a river, the light, the sun and the flood of water.
+And Mordecai said, "This is God's work.
+I remember the dream I had about this, nothing of which has failed to be fulfilled- the little spring that became a river, the light, the sun and the flood of water.
 Esther is the river, whom the king married and made queen.
-7 Haman and I are the two dragons.
-8 Those who assembled to destroy the Jews are the nations.
-9 And my nation is Israel, my people, who cried to God and were saved.
+Haman and I are the two dragons.
+Those who assembled to destroy the Jews are the nations.
+And my nation is Israel, my people, who cried to God and were saved.
 Yes, the Lord has saved his people and delivered us from all these evils.
 God has worked such signs and great wonders as have never occurred among the nations.

-10 For this purpose, God prepared two destinies - one for his people and the other for all the nations.
-11 These two destinies were fulfilled at the moment, the hour and the day laid down by God among the nations.
-12 He remembered his people and rendered justice to his inheritance.
-13 Thus, gathering together with joy before God on the fourteenth and fifteenth of the month of Adar, Israel will celebrate these days from generation to generation.
+For this purpose, God prepared two destinies-one for his people and the other for all the nations.
+These two destinies were fulfilled at the moment, the hour and the day laid down by God among the nations.
+He remembered his people and rendered justice to his inheritance.
+Thus, gathering together with joy before God on the fourteenth and fifteenth of the month of Adar, Israel will celebrate these days from generation to generation.